ARTICLE I. NAME OF ORGANIZATION

 - Gatherings to promote and encourage knowledge and enjoyment of arts and culture, particularly the visual and performance arts.

-The Collective will hold at least two (2) events annually.
+The Collectif will hold at least two (2) events annually.

-The Collective shall be non-partisan and not lend its support to any candidate or party for public office.
+The Collectif shall be non-partisan and not lend its support to any candidate or party for public office.

 Section 2.
 Meeting Place